+Figure 1.
+Forest plot showing results of multivariate logistic regression of sleep problems.
+The plot shows the probability of sleep problems in pregnant women concerning active or passive smoking.
+Odds ratios and 95% confidence intervals (CI) from various models are shown (Table 2-4).
+Significant correlations are when CIs do not overlap with 1.

-.Interestingly, other simulation analyses of the relationship between sleep and smoking that we conducted, such as 4 different categories of smoking in three different sleep problems and taking into account the different number of sleep disorders (1-3), showed no relationship between smoking (passive, active) and the occurrence of sleep problems in pregnant women.
+Interestingly, other simulation analyses of the relationship between sleep and smoking that we conducted, such as 4 different categories of smoking in three different sleep problems and taking into account the different number of sleep disorders (1-3), showed no evidence of a relationship between smoking (passive, active) and the occurrence of sleep problems in pregnant women.
 The results of the analyses are available in supplementary materials (Supplementary Materials 3 and 4).

-4. Discussion and conclusions
+4. Discussion

 This study aimed to examine the relationship between active smoking, exposure to cigarette smoke (passive smoking), and the prevalence of sleep problems, such as difficulty falling asleep, waking too early, and staying asleep among pregnant women.
 We hypothesized that active, as well as passive smoking, would increase the occurrence risk of every sleep attribute analysed in the models.
 We found that our hypothesis was only partially confirmed – in the study group, passive smoking was shown to increase the likelihood of prematurely interrupting pregnant women's sleep by more than 29% compared to pregnant women not exposed to passive smoking.
-No correlation was found between active or passive smoking and difficulty falling asleep or maintaining sleep.
+Our results indicated that there was no association between active or passive smoking and difficulty falling asleep or maintaining sleep.
 However, it is important to mention that sleep problems are not the only one aspect of health and well-being.
 Hence, even though we did not find a significant relationship between active smoking and sleep problems among pregnant women, it is essential to note that this does not mean that smoking is not affecting the health of women and the fetus.

-Over the years, numerous scientific studies have shown a positive correlation between smoking and sleep problems, identifying cigarette smoking as a risk factor for sleep problems (Paavonen et al., 2017; Danilov et al., 2022; Donnenfeld et al., 1993; Wetter et al., 1994).
-These were large studies in which the study group were women and/or men (Paavonen et al., 2017), with pregnant women rarely considered as a study group, probably due to the small number of pregnant smokers and the general stigmatization of smoking among pregnant women (Loyal et al., 2022).
+Over the years, numerous scientific studies have shown a positive correlation between smoking (active and passive or only active), and sleep problems, identifying cigarette smoking as a risk factor for sleep problems (Paavonen et al., 2017; Danilov et al., 2022; Donnenfeld et al., 1993; Wetter et al., 1994).
+These large studies conducted on women and/or men (Paavonen et al., 2017), rarely considered pregnant women as a study group, probably due to the small number of pregnant smokers and the general stigmatization of smoking among pregnant women (Loyal et al., 2022).